Climate Change

 Why is climate change a concern for UNHCR?

 Refugees, internally displaced people and stateless persons are on the frontlines of the climate emergency.
-Many are living in ‘climate change hotspots’, like Pakistan and the Horn of Africa, where the risk of extreme weather events is increasing but they typically lack the resources to adapt to an increasingly inhospitable environment.
+Many are living in ‘climate change hotspots’, like the Horn of Africa and Pakistan, where the risk of extreme weather events is increasing but they typically lack the resources to adapt to an increasingly inhospitable environment.

 While climate change does not directly cause conflict, it is a ‘risk multiplier’ for other drivers of displacement.
 Climate change triggers a domino effect of disaster upon disaster, exacerbating existing tensions and adding to the potential for conflicts.